 A country legend who handled his financial troubles in an equally legendary way, Willie Nelson settled a $16.7 million to the IRS by making an album and sending the proceeds directly to the government.
 The IRS Tapes: Who’ll Buy My Memories? was a critical success and helped settle his tax debt.

 We don’t think of bankruptcy and the Happiest Place on Earth in the same sentence, but when a young Walt Disney lost the backing of a crucial investor, that’s exactly what he had to do.
 What would have happened if he had stopped there?
 No MagicKingdom, no Mickey??
 Perish the thought.
-Walt Disney left for Hollywood with all of the things that he owned in the world; which were a pair of pants, a coat, one white shirt, two sets of underwear, two pair of socks and some salvaged drawing materials.
-He went to Hollywood, California and started over.
+Walt Disney left for Hollywood with all of the things that he owned in the world; which were a pair of pants, a coat, one white shirt, two sets of underwear, two pairs of socks, and some salvaged drawing materials.
+He went to Hollywood, California, and started over.

 Take the First Step Towards Stability